13 Steps How to Start a Blog Using WordPress & Make Money Easily

 Aside from the popular Twenty Ten, Eleven, Twelve, Thirteen and Fourteen, etc., I would definitely recommend lite themes if you’re looking for something free or cheap - at least you can upgrade!

-Things that you need to take into consideration when looking for a theme are support, its features, how the theme is coded, its styling and genre.
+Things that you need to take into consideration when looking for a new theme are support, its features, how the theme is coded, its styling and genre.
+To check out which theme I currently use take a read of Which WordPress Themes Should You Use? – What I Use On My Websites!

-For more in-depth information here is a good article that I've created, it covers everything you need to know Mind Blowing Facts Which WordPress Theme You Should Use On Your Site and more.
+For more in-depth information here is a good article that I've created, it covers everything you need to know Top Free WordPress Themes – Expert Collection, Best Features & Guide and more.

 Plugins enable your website to function better, they are a type of coded software offering different functionalities depending which plugin you use.